Skip to main content

 • Richly moisturizing formula with glycerin and aloe.

-• If that wasn’t enough, it contains both hyaluronic acid and sodium hyaluronate, which means you’ll find this cream will either be doubly plumping or doubly disappointing.
+• If that wasn’t enough, it contains both hyaluronic acid and sodium hyaluronate, which means this cream will either be doubly plumping or doubly disappointing.

 • Age-defying formula without retinol or caffeine (if you want to avoid those ingredients).